 E have often wondered how Fort Ontario would look in the winter time.
 To satisfy our curiosity the battery commander decided to visit the fort and, on his return, describe the trip to the curious, and also exhibit the pictures which would be taken.
 In consequence, Lieut.
-James G. McCaffrey, our battery commander, left the armory at 9 P. M., November 29, 1929, accompanied by Lieut.
-Herrmann of Battery C and Lieut.
-Robert Murphy of Battery E.
+James G. McCaffrey, our not drive on.
+The car skidded, stuck, met obstacles in the road in the shape of big snow-covered trucks which had been abandoned or stalled, and the three lieutenants faithfully stuck to the task before them, until, covered with snow, they triumphantly landed the car in the most welcome city of Oswego.